What To Do If the Laptop Ban Goes Global

 Of course they were employees of the relevant air lines.

-Avoid travel or leave laptop at home (Score:4, Insightful)
+Avoid travel or leave laptop at home (Score:5, Insightful)

 My plan is to avoid travel by plane as much as I can.
 And if I really have to travel, then I'm going to leave my laptop at home.
 I don't trust the baggage handlers not to steal it, so checking in is not an option.